GuardianUI/storycheck/README.md

 Parses and executes user stories written in markdown format.

 positional arguments:
-  storypath             Path to the user story input markdown file (e.g. mystory.md).
+  storypath             Path to the user story dir (e.g. mystory/).

 options:
   -h, --help            show this help message and exit